scarv/lwise/README.md

 - Run a software on FPGA implemetation with a pre-built bitstream:

   - Connect the arty100T board to a Computer via a USB port.
-Assummingly, the `port /dev/ttyUSB0` is used.
+Assumingly, the port `/dev/ttyUSB0` is used.
   - Build and execute implementation on the Arty100T, e.g.,

   ```sh